 BONUS!
 You can use the Google Map in my Ring Road eBook when you rent a Wi-Fi, which is literally the best navigation you would ever need!

 Insurance for a rental car in Iceland is an absolute must.

-This is a crazy topic because there are a lot of options for insurance in Iceland because there’s a lot of elements in Iceland.
 The first thing that you need to know is that all vehicles are required to be insured.
 For example, in other countries around the world, you can sometimes deny insurance coverage.
 That’s not the case in Iceland.
 All vehicles have to have insurance.
 With that being said, most companies include the basic, basic option, which is called CDW or Collision Damage Waiver.
-From there, you will most likely have the opportunity to add other insurances on there for a lower deductible or things like that.
+From there, you will most likely have the opportunity to add on other insurances there for a lower deductible or things like that.